ArmsTina/meta_front_capstone/README.md

 # Little Lemon Restaurant

-This project is a webpage for the fictional Little Lemon Restaurant, created as part of the **Meta Front-End Developer Capstone Course**.
-The website showcases the restaurant's key features, including its menu, reservations, and online order system.
+Welcome to the Little Lemon Restaurant webpage, a capstone project for the Meta Front-End Developer Course.
+This website highlights the unique culinary experience at Little Lemon, featuring a user-friendly interface to explore the menu, make reservations, and place online orders.

 Comments and the README were revised by ChatGPT.